rise8-us/rise8-us/docs/practice-playbook.md

 Reviewers should _always_ feel free to leave comments expressing that something could be better, but if it's not very important, prefix it with something like "Nit: "to let the author know that it's just a point of polish that they could choose to ignore (Nit means nit-pick).

 Note: Nothing in this document justifies checking in merge requests that _worsen_ the system's overall code health.
 The only time you would do that would be in an emergency.

 - Aspects of software design are seldom a pure style issue or just a personal preference**.** They are based on underlying principles and should be weighed on those principles, not simply by subjective opinion.
 Sometimes there are a few valid options.
 If the author can demonstrate (either through data or based on solid engineering principles) that several approaches are equally good, the reviewer should accept the author's preference.
 Otherwise, the choice is dictated by standard principles of software design.
 - If no other rule applies, then the reviewer may ask the author to be consistent with the current codebase, as long as that doesn't worsen the system's overall code health.
 - On matters of style, the style guide is the absolute authority.
 Any purely style point (whitespace, etc.) not in the style guide is a personal preference.
 The style should be consistent with what is there.
 If there is no previous style, accept the author's style.

-### Pointing and Scheduling work (Needs alignment with PMs)

-**Pointing**
-All work should be pointed and labeled with the category.
-This allows you to see a break down of work and identify trends and make corrections when neccessary.
-Feature velocity is down, why?
-Oh we spent a lot of time on refactoring.
-Why are we spending a large amount of time on refactoring, is it because we are rushing in new features?
-Having this data is super helpful especially when doing retros.

-The Product Manager discipline is sometimes only concerned with feature work pointing.
-Labeling the work allows you to pull out an accurate Feature velocity.

-**Target ranges**
-- 30% - 50% Feature
-- 15% - 30% Innovation/Tech debt sometimes call chore
-- 5% - 20% bug

-**Feature**
-A feature is something that provides new capabibilties or improves end user experience.

-**Innovation / Refactoring**
-Innovation is proactive tech debt management.
-Innovation work is time spent incorporating **new** libraries, patterns, or services to make the code base easier to maintain, scale, and or add features.
-Innovation work should be closely evaluated to ensure that it is a worth while return on investment; avoid innovating for the sake of innovation without providing any meaningful value.

-Refactoring is an oppurtunity drive down existing technical debt, optimize, and re-architect the codebase so the code can remain simple, decoupled, easily read, and painlessly scaled.
-Engineers often complain about old programing languages as if the language is root problem when real problem is old messy code bases.

-Engineers should not shy away from performing large scale refactors (agreed on by the team) that improve the applications performance, ease of use, and deployability.
-These refactors can range from UI changes to entire revisions of the database schema.

-**Bug**
-Any work being done to correct unexpected behaviors or faults that are inconsistent with the desired coded intent.

-**NOTE**
-Security is a fundamental part of software developemnt and as such can be characterized to fit in all three of the categories as needed.
-In a high compliance environment where stories are created to address security controls from Compliance tool such as SD Elements the team may want a seprate category to cover this work.
+**An oppurtunity for sharing knowledge**
+Code reviews can be an essential function for teaching developers something new about a language, a framework, or general software design principles.
+It's always OK to leave comments that help a developer learn something new.
+Sharing knowledge is part of improving the code health of a system over time.
+Just keep in mind that if your comment is purely educational but not critical to meeting the standards described in this document, prefix it with "Nit: "or otherwise indicate that the author doesn't need to resolve it in this merge request.

+**Resolving Conflicts**
+In any conflict on a code review, the first step should always be for the developer and reviewer to reach an agreement.

+When coming to consensus becomes especially difficult, it can help to have a face-to-face meeting or a video conference between the reviewer and the author, instead of just trying to resolve the conflict through code review comments.
+(If you do this, though, make sure to record the discussion results as a comment on the merge request for future readers.)

+If that doesn't resolve the situation, the most common way to resolve it would be to escalate.
+Often the escalation path is to a broader team discussion, having a Technical Lead weigh in, asking for a decision from a maintainer of the code, or asking an Eng Manager to help.

+Don't let a merge request sit around because the author and the reviewer can't agree.

+_This section was derived, with modifications, from [Google Engineering Practices Documentation](https://github.com/google/eng-practices)_

-### Git ops
+## Git ops
-- git hooks
-- commit description
-- rebase v merge (we prefer rebase w/ squash)
-- Merge/Pull Request etiquette
-  - Comments/Suggestions/nitpicks
-  - Number of engineers
-  - Merge size
-- branch naming scheme

-#### Code Review

-Code review is necessary whether you're pairing or not.
-We believe pairing serves as a "code review" in and of itself and therefore additional code reviews are not necessary.
-When soloing, Merge/Pull Requests should be used to review code.
-Regardless of MR/PR or commiting directly to main/master, testing needs to be completed on new functionality before it is committed and pushed to main/master.
-`#YouBreakItYouBuyIt`
+---
+Git is todays standard for source control.

-#### HOOKS
+### HOOKS
 We strongly encourage the use of commit hooks to further ensure code quality.
 These hooks can range from enforcing commit formats to running unit tests and may be left up to the team to decide.

+### COMMIT MESSAGES
+Commit messages should be a brief, concise description in imperative tense of what the commit adds, with the appropriate authors (alternating authors or using tools such as git with .git-together), and the ID of the corresponding story.
+Using industry standards such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) are not required but teams may choose to follow any given industry standard.

-#### MERGE REQUEST COMMENTS
+### MERGE REQUEST COMMENTS
 We encourage comments/suggestions/questions/discussion/etc. on MR per our belief in strong opinions loosely held >> better resulting code

-#### REBASE
+### REBASE
 We encourage squashing and rebasing to preserve the cleanliness and readability of the git history on the master branch.
 This should only be performed by an engineer that understands the rebasing process in order to avoid causing irreparable damage to the master branch.
 If done correctly, there should be no explicit merge commits.

 NOTE: Certain technologies (i.e. GitLab) default behavior creates merge commits.
 This can be changed.

-#### COMMIT MESSAGES
-Commit messages should be a brief, concise description in imperative tense of what the commit adds, with the appropriate authors (alternating authors or using tools such as git with .git-together), and the ID of the corresponding story.
-Using industry standards such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) are not required but teams may choose to follow any given industry standard.

-#### BRANCH NAMING
+### BRANCHING
+GitFlow or Trunk based branching is prefered.

 Branch naming should be clear and concise.
 We recommend the convention of including the story ID followed by a few words for the branch's purpose, using dashes (-) as the delimiter.

-#### BRANCH MAINTENANCE
 Cleanup/remove branches post merge completion.
 Developers should be wary and not have too many inactive/stale branches linger.
 Abandoned branches should be removed to avoid Git pollution.

-### CI/CD Pipeline
+## CI/CD Pipeline
+---
 **Continuous Integration**
 We beleive CI begins at the local development env.
 This includes the tools to run automated tests, linting, and other checks on branches **BEFORE** you merge up.

 We believe CI is non-negotiable and must begin at the initial conception of development to ensure comprehensive software security, testing, and fast feedback on the main branch health.
 Furthermore it empowers the ability of the team to hold to agile practices.

-CI stages should include at a minimum
+**CI stages should include at a minimum**
 - linting
 - unit tests
 - static code analysis
 - dependency scans

 **Continuous Delivery**
 We believe that any merge to main should be able to deploy to production and main should always be deployable.
 Merges should be self-contained and not dependant upon another branch.

 ## Testing
 ---
 Building testing into our products provides us the confidence that we need to quickly deliver new features without the fear of breaking our products.
 The test pyramid depicts the types of test we can author along with the general distribution.

 ### Unit
 The unit test is designed to test a small, singular component/function/method.
-The tests are easy to author and maintain and thus often represent the largest portion of tests within the code.
+Target the public methods of your classes, private and protected methods are part of the public unit.
+The tests are easy to author and maintain, fast to run.
+Unit Tests represent the largest portion of tests within the code.

 ### Contract Testing
 TDD for micro service architecture, contracts are written on what will be consumed and then consumers and producers are tested against these contracts.
 Eliminates the need for test environments that have all services running and at a specific version.

 ### Integration
 The integration test is designed to test between components.
 A typical example might be integrating with a database or a provided REST service.
 Integration tests require that you stand up not only your product but also the components with which you integrate.
 For this reason, they require more time and effort than unit tests.
 They often times are the second most frequently used test.

 ### End to End {#end-to-end}
 The end to end test is designed to test through your stack starting at the front end.
 The tests require the most time and effort to write and maintain.
 For this reason, they often represent the smallest portion of your tests.

 For further reading take a look at a the list of curated resources

 * [https://martinfowler.com/articles/practical-test-pyramid.html](https://martinfowler.com/articles/practical-test-pyramid.html)

 ## Operating Apps
 ---
-- Logging
-- Observability
-- Alerting
-- Incident response

-## Modern Applications

 ### Logging (Operating apps)
 As you ship your application into production you want to make sure that your logs can be processed and aggregated easily.
 Designing your application in this fashion will allow the platform to treat all application logs the same.
 Additionally, it allows for providing a base set of services your organization will need to support and operate your application.
 A few examples include, access to logs for debugging as well as setting up alerts for monitoring.
 The standard practice is to write log entries to stdout.
 For further information, check out the  [logs](https://12factor.net/logs) section on [12factor.net](https://12factor.net/)

 ### Configuration (Design)
 Your application will exist in numerous environments including development, staging and production.
 For this reason, it is important that your application can be configured easily.
 Keep in mind that your application is likely to end up on a platform like Kubernetes where managing the lifecycle of an application is important.
 The standard practice is to expose configuration via granular environment variables.
 The configuration defines a contract with the tools that manages your application’s lifetime.
 For further information, check out the [config](https://12factor.net/config) section on [12factor.net](https://12factor.net/)

 ### Backing Services (Design)
 As you build out your application, there will be a set of services you wish to consume.
 You should consider what services are needed and if they are provided as part of the platform offering.
 Configuring these services is as simple as adding environment variables to your configuration (see above).
 Listed below are common services:

 1. Identity Management (ie Keycloak)
-2. Databases (ie Relational, NoSQL)
+1. Databases (ie Relational, NoSQL)
-3. Storage (ie S3, Minio, Volumes)
+1. Storage (ie S3, Minio, Volumes)
-4. Message Queues (ie RabbitMQ, Kafka)
+1. Message Queues (ie RabbitMQ, Kafka)
-5. Email (ie SMTP)
+1. Email (ie SMTP)

 ### Monitoring (Operating)
 Monitoring your application will help you be successful.
 Monitoring can help you understand how your application is being used and by whom.
 Monitoring can help you understand whether your application is functioning.
 When you start building your application consider the following:

 1. Are health endpoints available in my application?
 What engineering aspects should be part of the health endpoint?
 How are the health endpoints monitored?
 2. Are there important product metrics to capture?
 Are there any technologies available to support metrics collection (ie Elasticsearch, Kibana, Grafana)?
 3. Are there technologies available to support alerting?

-### Additional Resources
+## Additional Resources
+---
 * [https://12factor.net](https://12factor.net/)

-### Recommended Reads
+## Recommended Reads
+---
 * [Clean Code by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
 * [Composing Software by Eric Elliot](https://www.amazon.com/Composing-Software-Exploration-Programming-Composition/dp/1661212565)
 * [Design Patterns by Gang of Four](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8)